abigailoasare/Aid_management_Effectiveness_and_Education/README.md

 - The 04_reg_scripts folder consists of a regression script used to produce the tables in the main paper.
 - The 05_maps folder contains scripts used to produce the maps in the paper.
 - The 06_other folder contains scripts used to marginal effects and summary statistics in the paper.

-## Maps:
-- The Maps folder contains all PNG maps in the paper.

 ## Contact:
   - abigail.asare@uol.de